What is oral thrush?

 What causes thrush?

-Small amounts of the Candida albicans fungus are present in the mouth, digestive tract and skin of most healthy people and are normally kept in check by other bacteria and microorganisms in the body.
+Small amounts of the Candida albicans fungus are present in the mouth, digestive tract, and skin of most healthy people and are normally kept in check by other bacteria and microorganisms in the body.
 However, certain illnesses, stress, or medication can disturb the delicate balance, causing the candida organisms to grow out of control, causing thrush.

 Medication that upsets the balance of microorganisms in the mouth and may cause thrush include corticosteroids, antibiotics, and birth control pills.
-Illnesses or medical situations that make candida infection more likely to develop include uncontrolled diabetes, HIV infection, cancer, dry mouth (perhaps caused by certain drugs), or pregnancy (caused by the hormonal changes that occur with pregnancy).
+Illnesses or medical conditions that make candida infection more likely to develop include uncontrolled diabetes, HIV infection, cancer, dry mouth (perhaps caused by certain drugs), or pregnancy (caused by the hormonal changes that occur with pregnancy).
 People who smoke or who wear dentures that don't fit properly are also at increased risk of thrush.
 In addition, babies can pass the infection to their mothers during breast-feeding.

 What are the symptoms of thrush?

 Thrush usually develops suddenly, but it may become chronic, persisting over a long period of time.
 A common sign of thrush is the presence of creamy white, slightly raised lesions in your mouth - usually on your tongue or inner cheeks - but also sometimes on the roof of your mouth, gums, tonsils or back of your throat.
 The lesions, which may have a ‘cottage cheese’ appearance, can be painful and may bleed slightly when you scrape them or brush your teeth.
-In severe cases, the lesions may spread into your oesophagus, or gullet, causing:
+In severe cases, the lesions may spread into your oesophagus (gullet) causing:

 - Pain or difficulty swallowing